mk-fg/linux-ebpf-connection-overseer/README.md

 to be and displays whatever is captured by ebpf hooks, filtering/grouping connection lines as per `[rx-proc]` and `[rx-group]` sections in the ini file.

+More specific features and configuration options are described in more detail below.

 <a name=hdr-regular_expressions_in_rx-_sections></a>
 ## Regular expressions in \[rx-\*\] sections